dcunited001/dcunited001.github.io/_drafts/experimental-psychology.md

 engagement with the target was coordinated/informed with surveillance, ...

-Given
-unpredictable procedures like implanted memories or experimental psychology, a target known to talk to themselves is particularly useful. ... (because you can identify the boundary of the informational graph that surrounds things they might tell people, harnessing it for the generation of disinformation. this creates a smokescreen of incredulity: a fog machine of ... and eventually the target invests all his energy helping to contain himself)
+Given unpredictable procedures like implanted memories or experimental psychology, a target known to talk to themselves is particularly useful. ... (because you can identify the boundary of the informational graph that surrounds things they might tell people, harnessing it for the generation of disinformation. this creates a smokescreen of incredulity: a fog machine of ... and eventually the target invests all his energy helping to contain himself) ... fighting with shadows

 For political dissidents targeted by witchhunts, if there is an actual covert conspiracy, there is one common sociophysical fingerprint that